MANISHA2610/MANISHA2610/README.md

 - 👋 Hi, I’m @MANISHA2610
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Android developement in Kotlin
+- 🌱 I’m currently learning Python and many more concepts..
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me : E-mail to manishamari@gmail.com